Parth099/Azure-Certs/AZ-305/02 Identity.md

 **Helpful Services**
 1. **Microsoft Entra Enterprise Applications** allows you to integrate external applications, including on-premises applications, with Microsoft Entra.
 By configuring the application as an Enterprise Application, you can enable single sign-on (SSO) for remote users without the need for VPN access.
 2. **Microsoft Entra entitlement management** leverages Microsoft Entra business-to-business (B2B) functionality to facilitate access sharing and collaboration with external individuals who are not part of your organization.
+3. **Azure Identity Governance** is a service that helps orgs to manage and govern user access to resources.
+It provides a set of features that allow the creation of access policies and reviews.
+	+ "Access reviews allow you to automate the process of reviewing and removing access to resources.
+You can create a review that targets all users who have access to the specific app, and then set the review to run monthly.
+The Administrator will be notified of the review, and they can then attest to whether each user still needs access to the app.
+If a user no longer needs access, the review will automatically remove them as a guest."

 #### Authentication Security